1981 Italian referendums: Prohibiting abortion

-Although both referendums were rejected, and the percentages of support of the Catholic question was higher than the percentages of the radical one, the result was generally seen as a victory for the Radical Party, which won at least one referendum in a country considered highly influenced by the Catholic Church.
+Although both referendums were rejected, and the percentages of support of the Catholic question was higher than the percentages of the Radical one, the result was generally seen as a victory for the Radical Party, which won at least one referendum in a country considered highly influenced by the Catholic Church.
+The referendum on prohibiting abortion won in one region - Trentino-Alto Adige/Südtirol, specifically the South Tyrol/Bolzano province.

 Police powers abrogative referendum

 A third referendum was held on repealing the Reale Law, which had been the subject of a referendum in 1978.
 The referendum was called by the Radical Party, but was only partially supported by the Italian Socialist Party.

 Results

 The referendum was rejected by the Italian electors, following the positions of all the parties of the so-called Constitutional Arch.

 Life imprisonment abrogative referendum

 A fourth referendum was called by the Radical Party asking voters to reject life imprisonment as the highest level of punishment for crimes.

 Results

 Gun licence abrogative referendum

 The last referendum was called by the Radical Party asking voters to repeal the law on licences to guns, allowing the police to give weapons to some high-risking citizens, thereby banning all citizens from owning guns.